bqplot/bqplot/README.md

 [![bqplot](./bqplot-screencast.gif)](https://github.com/bloomberg/bqplot/blob/master/examples/Applications/Wealth%20of%20Nations.ipynb)

+In bqplot, every single attribute of the plot is an interactive widget.
+This allows the user to integrate any plot with iPython widgets to create a complex and feature rich GUI from just a few simple lines of Python code.

 Goals
 -----

--   provide a unified framework for 2d visualizations with a pythonic API.
+-   provide a unified framework for 2-D visualizations with a pythonic API.
 -   provide a sensible API for adding user interactions (panning, zooming, selection, etc)

 Two APIs are provided